Verifalia 4.2.1

 Avoid waiting

-In certain scenarios (in a microservice architecture, for example), however, it may preferable to avoid waiting for a job completion and ask the Verifalia API, instead, to just queue it: in that case, the library would just return the job overview (and not its verification results) and it will be necessary to retrieve the verification results using the GetAsync() method.
+In certain scenarios (in a microservice architecture, for example), however, it may be preferable to avoid waiting for a job completion and ask the Verifalia API, instead, to just queue it: in that case, the library would just return the job overview (and not its verification results) and it will be necessary to retrieve the verification results using the GetAsync() method.

 To do that, it is possible to specify the WaitOptions.NoWait as the value for the waitOptions parameter of the SubmitAsync() method overloads, as shown in the next example: